 It’s unclear from the scientific research if this is a placebo effect caused by hunger or if there is scientific evidence that this does occur.

-While it makes theoretical sense that fasted exercise could lead to great fat loss, the research can be conflicting.
+While it makes theoretical sense that exercising on an unfed stomach could lead to great fat loss, the research can be conflicting.

-Some studies suggest that running before breakfast may allow you to lose more weight.
-But other studies state that it remains unclear whether training in the fasted state leads to more significant weight loss.
+Some studies suggest that running before breakfast may help you lose more weight.
+However, other studies state that it remains unclear whether training in a fasted state leads to more significant weight loss.

-One study found that those who had a correctly balanced meal before running burned more than those who fasted before exercise.
+One study found that those with a correctly balanced meal before running burned more calories than those who exercised on an unfed stomach.

 The Healthline has a good discussion of fasted cardio’s pros and cons in its article.
 It came to a conclusion:

 - Don’t exercise without eating for more than 60 minutes when trying fasted cardio.

 - Choose low- to moderate-intensity workouts.